abapGit/docs.abapgit.org/src/user-guide/setup/sapgui.md

 ### SAP GUI for Java

-When you start abapGit for the first using *SAP GUI for JAVA*, you will get a warning that this GUI is not supported and there might be issues.
+When you start abapGit for the first time using *SAP GUI for JAVA*, you will get a warning that this GUI is not supported and there might be issues.

 You may confirm that you want to use this GUI anyway and continue.